-Substitute tempeh with plant-based meatballs.
+Substitute tempeh with plant-based meatballs, if preferred.

 Originating in Indonesia, Tempeh is made from cooked, fermented, and molded soybeans.
 For an extra boost of protein, look for varieties that contain ingredients like whole grain brown rice, quinoa, or flax seeds.

-Tofu, on the other hand, is curdled soy milk hailing from China.
+Tofu is curdled soy milk hailing from China.
 This bean curd is extracted from ground, cooked, and drained soybeans – no fermentation necessary.